The man. The myth. The legend. Also, quite possibly, the numpty.

 Tom’s favourite things include:

-Avid fan turned guest turned full-time co-host, Mike is the newest member to the crew.
+Avid fan turned guest turned full-time co-host, Mike – aka ‘the hairy one’ is the newest member to the crew.
 (Despite not having listened to every show…)

 Much is yet to be learned about Mike and just what exactly makes him tick, but what we do know only raises more questions.
 Much like Yom, he too was born with an entire silver tea set in his mouth.
 Unfortunately, his family wasn’t able to afford the standard British Jeeves to butler him through his youth.
 Instead, they settled for the perpetually moving and grooving knock-off version named Jives.
 This may well explain Mike’s endless fascination with music festivals, but we have yet to discover where his love for wearing pink g-strings originated.